-Scores cannot be voided at the request of a candidate after completing any part of the examination.
+DAT Scores cannot be voided at the request of a candidate after completing any part of the examination.

 At the time of application, candidates are asked to select schools and/or programs to receive official results.
-In so doing, candidates grant DTS permission to release official results to these schools.
-Results will be released only upon authorization, or by decision of the Examination Program in accordance with Examination Program policies (e.g., in the case of irregularities or falsification of information).
-Official results are reported electronically within three to four weeks of the testing date to the selected schools and will be posted to the candidate's My Testing Account page at ada.org/dentpin.
+In so doing, candidates grant the Examination Program permission to release official results to these schools.
+Results will be released only upon authorization, or by decision of the Examination Program in accordance with Examination Program policies (e.g., in cases involving irregularities or falsification of information).
+Official results are reported electronically within three to four weeks of the testing date to the selected schools and will be posted to the candidate's DENTPIN account.
 If a candidate has tested more than once, a history of all testing attempts is reported.

-Candidates should confer with their advisors regarding test results.
+Candidates should discuss their test results with their advisors.
 At the time of application, candidates can request that scores be made available to advisors at no additional charge.

-If a candidate requests on their application that scores be sent to any dental school, then the candidate's scores will also be sent to ADEA AADSAS.
-If a candidate requests to have their scores sent to any of the dental schools in Texas, then their scores will also be sent to the Texas Medical & Dental Schools Application Service [TMDSAS].
-The testing program will report official scores to both schools and the aforementioned application services within three to four weeks of the test date.
+If a candidate requests on their application that results be sent to any dental school, then the candidate's results will also be sent to ADEA AADSAS.
+If a candidate requests to have their results sent to any dental schools in Texas, then their results will also be sent to the Texas Medical & Dental Schools Application Service (TMDSAS).
+The testing program will report official results to schools and the aforementioned application services within three to four weeks of the test date.